mlemort/NiceThings/README.md

 pod 'NiceThings/DictionaryMapToDictionary'
 ```
 This subspec adds the map function to swift dictionary.
-This function take a closure and return a new dictionary bases on the return of that closure on each (key, value).
+This function takes a closure and returns a new dictionary based on the return of that closure for each (key, value).
 ```swift
 let dic = ["A": "a", "B": "b", "C": "c"] let newDic = dic.map {